-Capability Description Use Case Guidance Break and Inspect Break and Inspect systems, or encryption proxies, terminate encrypted traffic, logging or performing policy enforcement against the plaintext, and re-encrypting the traffic, if applicable, before transmitting to the final destination.
-Agencies should consider the protections afforded to and lifetimes for certificates used as part of Break-and- Inspect certificates to decrease the chance of compromise and mitigate the effects to remote users of certificate compromise.
+Capability Description Use Case Guidance Break and Inspect Break and Inspect systems, or encryption proxies, terminate encrypted traffic, logging or performing policy enforcement against the plaintext, and reencrypting the traffic, if applicable, before transmitting to the final destination.
+Agencies should consider the protections afforded to and lifetimes for certificates used as part of Break-and-Inspect certificates to decrease the chance of compromise and mitigate the effects to remote users of certificate compromise.
 Agencies should consider device loss or theft when determining certificate or keying material to host on remote user endpoints and the scope of changes required if these materials become compromised.
 Active Content Mitigation Active content mitigation protections detect the presence of unapproved active content and facilitate its removal.
 Agencies may need to tune their active content mitigation to account for differences in the threats to and web usage of remote users, including incidental personal use.
 Agencies may also need to augment these protections as remote user devices may only have intermittent access to receive updates.
 Certificate Denylisting Certificate denylisting protections prevent communication with entities that use a set of known bad certificates.
 Agencies may need to tune their certificate denylisting to account for differences in the threats to and web usage of remote users, including incidental personal use.
 Agencies may also need to augment these protections as remote user devices may only have intermittent access to receive updates.

-Content Filtering Content filtering protections detect the presence of unapproved content and facilitate its removal or denial of access.
+Capability Description Use Case Guidance Content Filtering Content filtering protections detect the presence of unapproved content and facilitate its removal or denial of access.
 Agencies may need to tune their content filtering to account for differences in the threats to and web usage of remote users, including incidental personal use.
 Agencies may also need to augment these protections as remote user devices may only have intermittent access to receive updates.

-Capability Description Use Case Guidance Authenticated Proxy Authenticated proxies require entities to authenticate with the proxy before making use of it, enabling user, group, and location-aware security controls.
+Authenticated Proxy Authenticated proxies require entities to authenticate with the proxy before making use of it, enabling user, group, and location-aware security controls.
 Agencies should consider the use of authenticated proxies for remote users to allow for eligibility enforcement and more centralized policy enforcement positioning and reducing reliance on remote user endpoints for policy enforcement.
 Data Loss Prevention DLP technologies detect instances of the exfiltration, either malicious or accidental, of agency data.
 Agency DLP solutions should account for file exfiltration through remote user devices, with increased security rigor on file types, content, and volume of information permitted on remote user devices.
 Agency DLP may need to account for methods of accessing data, especially data stored in external environments, that bypass traditional infrastructure.
 Remote user technical enforcement may need to be supplemented with additional administrative controls addressing data handling and use when accessing services remotely.
-Domain Resolution Filtering Domain resolution filtering prevents entities from using the DNS-over- Hypertext Transfer Protocol Secure (HTTPS), or DoH, domain resolution protocol, possibly evading DNS-based protections.
-Agencies should consider DNS-over- HTTPS filtering in the overall context of ensuring secure DNS for their remote users, who may be connected to untrusted networks.
+Domain Resolution Filtering Domain resolution filtering prevents entities from using unauthorized DNS resolution services over the DNS-over-Hypertext Transfer Protocol Secure (HTTPS) domain resolution protocol.
+Agencies should consider DNS-over-HTTPS filtering in the overall context of ensuring secure DNS for their remote users who may be connected to untrusted networks.
 Agencies should ensure visibility is not lost, even if remote users bring devices back onto the traditional on-premises networks.
-Protocol Compliance Enforcement Protocol compliance enforcement technologies ensure that traffic complies with protocol definitions, like those documented by the Internet Engineering Task Force (IETF).
-22 Agencies may consider enabling more stringent policy enforcement, as the variety of business services increasingly employs web services.
-Use of proxy services can simplify protocol compliance enforcement at the proxy component within agency visibility and control.